What size Infrared Heater do I need?

-Scroll to the bottom of the page for the wattage calculator!
+Scroll to the bottom of the page for the infrared heater calculator measured in watts!

-The room heating calculator has 4 “house types” to select from:
+The Infrared Heater Calculator has 4 “house types” to select from:

 - Pre 1950’s